twineworks/collections/README.md

 ### Shapes

-ShapeMaps work best if given the whole set of potential keys they might be expected to hold up front.
+ShapeMaps work best if they are given the whole set of their potential keys up front.
 They make up the map's `shape`.
 A shape reserves space in the underlying storage for its keys.
 Think of a shape as a potential key set.

 When working with ShapeMaps you do not interact with shapes directly.
 Shapes are transparently maintained as an implementation